astropy/astroquery/docs/esasky/esasky.rst

     >>> result = ESASky.query_object_maps("M51", "all")

-The parameters are interchangeable in the same way as in query_object_catalogs
+The parameters are interchangeable in the same way as in :meth:`~astroquery.esasky.ESASkyClass.query_object_catalogs`.

 Query a region
 --------------
 The region queries work in a similar way as query_object, except that you must choose a radius as well.
-There are two query region methods in this module :meth:`astroquery.esasky.ESASkyClass.query_region_catalogs` and :meth:`astroquery.esasky.ESASkyClass.query_region_maps`.
+There are two query region methods in this module:
+:meth:`~astroquery.esasky.ESASkyClass.query_region_catalogs` and
+:meth:`~astroquery.esasky.ESASkyClass.query_region_maps`.
 The query returns a maximum of 2000 sources per mission.

 To query a region either the coordinates or the object name around which to